finbargiusti/DrawTogether/README.md

 ``git clone http://github.com/finbargiusti/DrawTogether.git``

-Then install all the dependancies as so:
+Then install all the dependencies as so:

 ``npm install``
 ## Usage